Kim Kardashian Photographed Without Engagement Ring

-Kim Kardashian was either fuelling baseless drama or lending credence to real marital issues when she stepped out in public sans engagement ring.
-The reality mogul and Kanye West have seen rumours swirling since the rapper's very public November meltdown and subsequent hospitalisation.
+Kim Kardashian was either fueling baseless drama or lending credence to real marital issues when she stepped out in public sans engagement ring.
+The reality mogul and Kanye West have seen rumors swirling since the rapper's very public November meltdown and subseqeunt hospitalization.

 Now, Kardashian was driving with friend Brittny Gastineau and baby Saint in the backseat when a pap shot Kim's bare left hand in her Range.